gkara/BattleTank/README.md

 Player vs tank AI in a plain UE4 terrain level.

-From Udemy's: The Unreal Engine Developer Course
+From Udemy's "The Unreal Engine Developer Course".